knmac/.dotfiles/README.md

 ### 1.2.
 Fonts installation

-This is to display glyphs and breadcrumbs for Neovim and Tmux correctly.
+This is to display glyphs and breadcrumbs correctly.
 Visit [here](https://www.nerdfonts.com/#home) for more information.

 ```bash
 ./installation/install_fonts.sh